- Home

 - Your insurance providers

-You’ll also need to sort out various utilities, including your water and electricity, landline and broadband services, and your TV license.
+You’ll also need to sort out various utilities, including your water and electricity, landline and broadband services, and your TV licence.

 It’s best to get ahead of all this, so you don’t forget anything.
-Making a checklist sometime before your move can be helpful – as can informing everyone on your list of your change of address a short time before you start living at the property.
-This way, you’re less likely to miss any mail, and will hopefully have all your utilities up and running as early as possible.
+Making a checklist sometime before your move can be helpful, as can informing everyone on your address-change list a short time before you start living at the property.
+This way, you’re less likely to miss any mail and will hopefully have all your utilities up and running as early as possible.

-4. Remember that your pets might need some extra love and support during a move too
+4. Remember, pets might need extra love and support during a move

-On top of making sure your pet’s vaccinations are up to date, and updating their identity chip details once you’ve settled in, it’s important to consider whether your pet will be accompanying you on moving day.
-While there’s nothing wrong with bringing your animal friend along with you, leaving them at a kennel, a cattery, or with a friend for the day can avoid a lot of stress for both of you.
+On top of making sure your pet’s vaccinations are up to date and updating their identity chip details once you’ve settled in, it’s important to consider whether your pet will be accompanying you on moving day.
+While there’s nothing wrong with bringing them with you, leaving them at a kennel, a cattery, or with a friend for the day might avoid stress for you both.

-Once your pet is introduced to your new home, it’s important to give them a lot of time and attention – because the sudden change of environment will be a difficult adjustment for any animal.
+Once your pet is introduced to your new home, it’s important to give them a lot of time and attention, because the sudden change of environment will be a difficult adjustment for almost any animal.

-You’ll need to make sure that your pet settles into the outdoor environment, too.
-If you have a dog, try to supervise them in the garden for a while, to make sure you spot any holes in fences or other potential hazards before they become a problem.
+Try to make sure that your pet settles into the outdoor environment, too.
+If you have a dog, it helps to supervise them in the garden for a while so you can spot any holes in fences or other potential hazards before they become a problem.

 If you have a cat, it’s important that they learn that your new home is also their new home.
-So you may want to keep them indoors for a couple of weeks, and once you do let them out, perhaps help them explore the local area by using a cat lead for a while until they acclimatise.
+You might want to keep them indoors for a couple of weeks, and once you do let them out, perhaps help them explore the local area by using a cat lead for a while until they acclimatise.

 Final thoughts…

 Moving home, whether from a large detached house or a small apartment, can be an exhilarating yet tiring process.
-And while the end result is always worth the trouble, it’s worth considering what can be done to make things easier along the way.
+And while the result is worth the trouble, it helps to consider what can be done to make things easier along the way.

-We hope that our tips will be helpful with your next move, or that they might even stick with you the next time that you’re helping with a friend or family member’s move.
+We hope that our tips will be helpful with your next move, or that they might even stick with you the next time you’re helping a friend or family member’s move.

-Are you planning a move, or have you got any handy tips from your own in the past?
-We’d love to hear about your experiences in the comments below.
+Are you planning a move, or do you have any handy tips from your past experiences?
+We’d love to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.